 2. Size and Weight

-Depending on your core application, either small, medium, or large skid steer frames will meet demands while remaining mobile and controllable.
+Depending on your core application, the size skid steer you need will vary.
+Small, medium, or large skid steer frames will meet demands while remaining mobile and controllable.

-Frames are defined by a unit’s rated operating capacity combined with its horsepower.
+Frames are defined by a unit’s rated operating capacity and horsepower.
 According to the Associated Equipment Manufacturers (AEM), size and weight frames are broken down into three generic categories:

 3. Terrain